cjus/jmdb/documentation.md

 # JMdb Documentation
-A JSON Memory Database with an RESTFul API.
+A JSON Memory Database with a RESTful API.

 ## Introduction